yiyangd/yiyangd.github.io/financial-time-series/index.md

 #### Unexpected Shocks from Past Periods

-AutoRegressive Models need time to adjust from a Big, Unexpected Shock
+AutoRegressive Models need time to adjust from a _Big, Unexpected Shock_

 - because AR models rely on past data, regardless of how close predictions are

-**Self-Correcting Models** take into account _past residuals_, adjust to unexpected shocks more quickly
+There are **Self-Correcting Models** that take into account _past residuals_, adjust to unexpected shocks more quickly

 - because the predictions are corrected immediately following a big error
-- the more errors examined, the more adapted model is to handle unforeseen errors
+- the more errors examined, the more **adapted model** is to **handle unforeseen errors**

 **Moving Average(MA) Models** perform well at predicting Random Walk datasets